Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Conclusion

-Third, we presented a comprehensive research survey and described different approaches for integrating prior knowledge into machine learning structured according to our taxonomy.
-We organized our presentation w.r.t.~knowledge representations.
-For each type, we presented the observed paths from knowledge sources, as well as the observed paths to knowledge integration.
-We found that specific paths occur frequently.
-Prominent approaches are, for example, to represent prior knowledge from natural sciences in form of algebraic equations, which are then integrated in the learning algorithm via knowledge-based loss terms, or to represent world knowledge in form of logic rules or knowledge graphs, which are then integrated directly in the hypothesis set.

-All in all, we clarified the idea of informed machine learning and presented an overview of methods for the integration of prior knowledge into machine learning.
-This may help current and future users of informed machine learning to identify the right methods for using their prior knowledge in order to deal with insufficient training data or to make their models even more robust.
+In this paper, we presented a unified classification framework for the explicit integration of additional prior knowledge into machine learning, which we described using the umbrella term of \textit{informed machine learning}.
+Our main contribution is the development of a taxonomy that allows a structured categorization of approaches and the uncovering of main paths.
+Moreover, we presented a conceptual clarification of informed machine learning, as well as a systematic and comprehensive research survey.
+This helps current and future users of informed machine learning to identify the right methods to use their prior knowledge, for example, to deal with insufficient training data or to make their models more robust.